guanhuaw/MIRTorch/docs/README.md

 normal = NuSenseGram(smaps, traj.detach())
 ```

-FINUFFT is selected automatically on supported CPU and CUDA systems.
+FINUFFT is selected automatically on supported CPU and CUDA systems,
-Apple Metal and macOS CPU use torchkbnufft.
+including for B0-informed `Gmri` and `GmriGram`.
+Apple Metal and macOS CPU
+use torchkbnufft. `GmriGram` uses Hermitian autocorrelation time segmentation
+by default.

 #### Proximal operators